6B4 ballistic vest: Design

 The 6B4 body armor consists of two parts connected by a velcro fastener in the shoulder area.
 It is also equipped with a belt-buckle fastener that allows you to adjust the size according to your height.
 On the back of the armor is a fabric protective screen, and on the front are blocks of pockets with armor tiles.
 This body armor is equipped with two spare armor protection elements.

 Unlike the 6B3TM, 6B4 has an elongated chest section, which provides protection for the lower abdomen.
-Unlike 6B3, the mounting circuit board for plates is not removable from the fabric cover.
+Unlike 6B3, the mounting system for the plates is not removable from the fabric cover.

 There were multiple modifications of the vest, which differed not only in the configuration, but also in the amount of plates sewn into the fabric.
 For example 6B4-O has 32 ceramic tiles, weighing 10.5 kg, while 6B4-S has 56 tiles, weighing 15.6 kg.

 There were several variants of 6B4 armor: